Improving access to rights for all workers

 The problem we're trying to solve

 A job with a regular income and decent working conditions should enable people to make ends meet.
 But many working Londoners are trapped in poverty by low pay, exploitative and insecure work.
-Women, racialised, migrant and Disabled Londoners are more likely to experience exploitation and poverty whilst working.
+Women, racialised, migrant and Disabled Londoners are more likely to experience exploitation and poverty while working.

-The current system of enforcement of worker’s rights isn't good enough.
-People often don't know what their rights are and with almost no legal aid available for employment law, those who can’t afford to pay for advice are excluded from justice.
+The current system of enforcement of workers’ rights isn’t good enough.
+People often don’t know what their rights are.
+And with almost no legal aid available for employment law, those who can’t afford to pay for advice are excluded from justice.

 This needs to change.
 We need a system where all workers in London have decent pay and working conditions.